Product detail pages (PDPs) are key for successful e-commerce sites as customers rely on them to gather information to complete their purchases.

 Some of the crucial elements to building a perfect PDP include fast load times, mobile optimization, reviews and social proof, and an ample amount of visuals.

-The top PDP examples include Bodybuilding and MSC, which utilize robust e-commerce technology to provide their customers with a consistent experience across all channels.
+Bodybuilding is a top PDP example that utilizes robust e-commerce technology to provide its customers with a consistent experience across all channels.

 With tools like fabric XM and Storefront, marketers can build reusable components to optimize customer experiences.

 Product detail pages (PDP) are customer-facing web pages that provide in-depth information about a specific product.
 PDPs are essential for turning visitors into customers as people rely on them to inform their purchase decisions.

 According to an Episerver study, 98% of shoppers decide not to purchase an item due to incomplete product information.
 Companies that want to turn their valuable web traffic into sales must know how to optimize their PDPs.